NovikovRoman/clar/docs/utils.md

 //
 // New record - creates in a DB, existing - updates in a DB.
 If the entry:
 //
-// - entity.SimpleEntity regular update of a record in the database,
+// - entity.SimpleBaseEntity regular update of a record in the database,
 //
-//   - entity.Entity regular update of the record in the database
+// - entity.BaseEntity regular update of the record in the database
 //     and the auto-update of the date in the UpdatedAt field. func save(ctx context.Context, db *sqlx.DB, table string, ent entity.SimpleBaseEntity) (err error) {
 	if ent.GetID() == 0 {